-- Downer Ending: Zobrist succeeds in his plan to make one third of the world's population infertile.
+- Downer Ending: Zobrist succeeds in his plan to make one-third of the world's population infertile.
 Strangely enough, the main characters seem to take the stance that this is not such a bad thing.
 Granted, they were mentally preparing for a second Black Plague killing billions all around the world, so at least their relief at that moment is understandable.
 And considering that the alternative to the villain's success was humanity's extinction in about a hundred years, it was not that much of a downer ending, after all.
 This is averted in in the movie where they do succeed in stopping the plague from unleashing.

 - Gender Misdirection: At least twice:

 - When Agent Brüder reports to "his superior", you assume it's the provost, who is also on the phone around the same time—but it's actually Elizabeth Sinskey, which you are not supposed to learn until much later in the story.